 - We were able to coordinate and cooperate with each institution to build infrastructure equipment as scheduled and start the experiment as planned. - The merging support system was evaluated based on the log data of the field demonstration experiment and various information such as sensors, and it was confirmed that the current installation position of the infrastructure equipment is the optimum position under the restrictions of the road environment. - It was recommended to improve the merge support format of the merge support system. - We were able to organize the know-how such as applications and procedures related to the installation of infrastructure equipment.

-- 5. Metropolitan Expressway Summary of results of FY2019-2020 infrastructure equipment FOTs and future issues [FY2020 results] - 5.2.
-Summary of results of testing carried out in conjunction with the FOTs in the Tokyo Waterfront Area Consortium
+- 5. Metropolitan Expressway Summary of results of FY2019-2021 infrastructure equipment FOTs and future issue1 [FY2021 results - 5.3.
+Maintaining and managing infrastructure equipment